 - Tilt your head to one side and hold for 15-20 sec and then to the other side.

-- Roll your shoulders forwards 5 times and then backwards.
+- Roll your shoulders forwards 5 times and then backward.

 3. Running shin splits

 Trying to get beach-fit quickly?
 Trying to run away those extra pounds?
-Sudden increase in running thresholds (especially if you’ve never run) is one of the biggest single causes of shin splints.
-This, together with wearing inappropriate footwear, a higher BMI and flat feet are among the top factors that can result in shin splits.
+A sudden increase in running thresholds (especially if you’ve never run) is one of the biggest single causes of shin splints.
+This, together with wearing inappropriate footwear, a higher BMI and flat feet are among the top factors that can result in shin splints.
 Try switching to swimming or cycling instead and seek physiotherapy advice before hitting the pavement again to avoid this common summer injury.

-In warmer weather, we tend you swap our more supportive shoes for flip flops, pumps and sandals.
-Whilst increasing the air flow helps us feel cooler, our feet have to work a lot harder to help us move.
+In warmer weather, we tend you to swap our more supportive shoes for flip-flops, pumps, and sandals.
+Whilst increasing the airflow helps us feel cooler, our feet have to work a lot harder to help us move.
 This can cause aching burning feet at the end of the day.
 The intrinsic foot muscles may have deconditioned over the long winter and therefore be subject to strain and fatigue.
 If you suffer from burning feet, try doing the following:

 Place a bottle of water in the freezer for an hour or so.
-Place it under you foot to act as a ice roller- trust me, it will absolutely hit the spot to relieve your burning feet!
+Place it under your foot to act as an ice roller- trust me, it will absolutely hit the spot to relieve your burning feet!

 5. Cycling injuries

 Fair weather cyclists the world over can all relate to a “dead pinky” or lower back pain after getting into the saddle.
-Bike set up is crucial to your cycling comfort and can also contribute to the work of cycling.
+Bike setup is crucial to your cycling comfort and can also contribute to the work of cycling.
 Your pre-bike fitness however will set you up to ensure you’re recruiting the correct muscles for your pedal power and avoid injury.
-Weak gluts are sometimes responsible for overworking the lumbar spine or hamstrings.
-A simple bridge exercise is a useful hip mobility and strength exercise particularly for cyclists as it replicates the action of the downward force of pedalling and isolates glut muscles.
+Weak glutes are sometimes responsible for overworking the lumbar spine or hamstrings.
+A simple bridge exercise is useful for hip mobility and strength, particularly for cyclists as it replicates the action of the downward force of pedaling and isolates glut muscles.

 We hope that these few simple golden nuggets will help keep those summer injuries at bay and that you have a wonderful and long summer!